johannes-lindgren/pure-parse/packages/pure-parse/README.md

 <br/>

-Why does the world need yet another validation library?
-Because this library lets you choose whether to declare your types explicitly or having them inferred.
+This minimalistic validation library lets you choose whether to declare your types explicitly or having them inferred.

 **Infer types**: